 The “Sahaya” series tells the story of a young Badjao woman who inspires her family and community because of her positive outlook in life.
 Actress Bianca Umali plays the titular role “Sahaya” which translates to “light and hope” while onscreen partner Miguel Tanfelix plays the character of a simple Badjao named Ahmad who will fall in love with Sahaya.

 Good News Pilipinas came up with10 reasons why we should watch the TV series “Sahaya” scheduled to premiere worldwide this March 18:

-While most TV series in the country often copy and use staple themes and plots about romance, love, trust, betrayal and revenge, Sahaya offers a unique and fresh concept for the audience.
+While most TV series in the country often copy and use staple themes and plots about romance, love, trust, betrayal, and revenge, Sahaya offers a unique and fresh concept for the audience.

 The Sahaya trailer teases how the new TV series shows the rich traditions of Badjao people in the south – their way of life, language, and more.
-The show promises to give opportunity to these lumad sea gypsies to showcase their colorful culture on television, and would, the producers hope, elevate their societal status away from mistreatment and discrimination.
+The show promises to give the opportunity to these lumad sea gypsies to showcase their colorful culture on television, and would, the producers hope, elevate their societal status away from mistreatment and discrimination.